SoftCoL/.github/profile/README.md

-# SoftCoL- Software for Comfortable Life
+# SoftCoL - Software for Comfortable Life

 <!--